 Irish prices are notoriously high and the prices for alcoholic drinks take the proverbial biscuit, which just serves as another reason to recommend the rarer brands and blends.
 One way to beat the Irish prices, though, is to head north as Northern Ireland has significantly lower prices on alcoholic goods.
 Visitors from outside the European Union should also note that they may avoid paying VAT by buying at the airport.

 The best strategy, however, would be to visit a distillery or visitor center yourself, then ask in the shop for the exclusive blend sold only there—all distillers should have one that you won't get anywhere else.
-Now that's what I call a souvenir!
+Now that's a souvenir!

 Packing Irish Whiskey for Flights